deepmedic/deepmedic/documentation/README.md

 ### News

+14 Nov 2019 (v0.8.0):
+* Logging metrics to Tensorboard.
+* Capability to internally normalize input (only z-score norm for now) if specified in train config).
+* Refactoring & aesthetics in training, testing and sampling.

 11 June 2019 (v0.7.4):
 * Added augmentation via affine transforms, rotation & scaling.
 Off by default (slows down training).
 * Redistribute samples of non-existent class & code refactoring in sampling.